 PipelineRun to manage execution and status of the pipeline

-To get further into the rabbit hole, we need to better understand how Jenkins X is running Pipelines, especially the Serverless Jenkins flavor of Jenkins X. In this mode, Jenkins X doesn’t run a Jenkins master full time waiting for jobs to be scheduled.
-It reacts GitHub events to create a transient “one-shot” master using Jenkinsfile Runner to execute the Pipeline Script in an isolated context.
+To get further into the rabbit hole, we need to better understand how Jenkins X is running Pipelines, especially the Serverless Jenkins flavor of Jenkins X. In this mode, Jenkins X doesn’t run a Jenkins controller full time waiting for jobs to be scheduled.
+It reacts GitHub events to create a transient “one-shot” controller using Jenkinsfile Runner to execute the Pipeline Script in an isolated context.

 Jenkinsfile Runner is a custom packaging of Jenkins to immediately run a single Pipeline after the boot sequence, applying a local Jenkinsfile script.
 Internally it uses the exact same Pipeline execution engine that is used by classic Jenkins.
 But in this context, as Jenkinsfile Runner is executed in isolation in a one-shot container, sandboxing and security barriers are not relevant anymore and the architecture could be significantly simplified.